ZoeyZhu2/BBH-Visualization/README.md

 - Extend to GWTC-5.0 events as they are released
 - Incorporate a more detailed grain size distribution or composition model
+- Add an automated significance test for `bbh_search.ipynb` candidates (e.g. Poisson comparison of counts in the predicted annulus vs. a similar-area background region) — currently, a candidate only has to rank in the top `vote_threshold_frac` of its own tile's peak count, with no absolute/background-subtracted significance check; see `HALO_DETECTION_NOTES.md` for the open question this leaves about diffuse/random scatter being reported as a false detection
+- Re-run the full `run_one_search_per_event` pipeline (currently interrupted mid-run per the notebook's saved outputs) across all filtered high-priority events and cross-check candidates against the MAXI J1348–630 calibration

 Created by Zoey Zhu zyz2000 June 2026